MicrosoftDocs/azure-dev-docs/articles/terraform/create-k8s-cluster-with-aks-applicationgateway-ingress.md

 ## 3. Implement the Terraform code

-1. Create a directory in which to test and run the sample Terraform code.
+1. Create a directory in which to test and run the sample Terraform code and make it the current directory.

-1. In the example directory, create your main Terraform configuration file.
-By convention, the name of this file is `main.tf`.
-However, you can specify any valid name for your environment.

-1. Insert the following code into the main Terraform configuration file.
+1. Create a file named `main.tf` and insert the following code:

     [!code-terraform[tarcher-move-sample-code-to-github](../../terraform_samples/quickstart/201-k8s-cluster-with-aks-applicationgateway-ingress/main.tf)]

-1. In the example directory, create a variables file to contain the values for Terraform.
-By convention, the name of this file is `variables.tf`.
-However, you can specify any valid name for your environment.

-1. Insert the following code into the variables file.
+1. Create a file named `variables.tf` to contain the project variables and insert the following code:

     [!code-terraform[tarcher-move-sample-code-to-github](../../terraform_samples/quickstart/201-k8s-cluster-with-aks-applicationgateway-ingress/variables.tf)]

-1. In the example directory, create a file named `resources.tf` and insert the following code.
+1. Create a file named `resources.tf` and insert the following code.

     [!code-terraform[tarcher-move-sample-code-to-github](../../terraform_samples/quickstart/201-k8s-cluster-with-aks-applicationgateway-ingress/resources.tf)]